PasqualeMainolfi/PasqualeMainolfi/README.md

 @PasqualeMainolfi

-Composer and Computer Scientist.
+_Composer and Computer Scientist_

-Head of New Technology and Music Languages Department at Scuola di Musica Elettronica
-Conservatorio “G. Martucci”, Salerno (IT).
-Professor of Computer Music at Scuola di Musica Elettronica
+_Professor of Computer Music
-Conservatorio “G. Martucci”, Salerno (IT).
+Dep. of New Technologies and Musical Languages,
+"G. Martucci” State Conservatoire of Musica (Salerno, IT).
-Professor of Electroacustics Music Analysis
+Professor of Electroacoustic Music Analysis at School of Electronic Music, “N. Sala” State Conservatoire of Music (Benevento, IT)._
-at Scuola di Musica Elettronica
-Conservatorio "N. Sala", Benevento (IT).